harshdamhase/dot-net-information/README.md

 The WriteLine() method is often used to display variable values to the console window.

+To output values or print text in C#, you can use the WriteLine() method:

 To declare more than one variable of the same type, use a comma-separated list:

+Console.WriteLine("Hello World!");

+Console.ReadLine() to get user input.

+The Math.Max(x,y) method can be used to find the highest value of x and y:

+The Math.Sqrt(x) method returns the square root of x:

+The Math.Min(x,y) method can be used to find the lowest value of of x and y:

+The default keyword is optional and specifies some code to run if there is no case match: